 Drug Pricing Discussions Will Continue in Washington and the States

-The panelists agreed that while prescription drug pricing will remain a concern for the new administration, it is likely to be overshadowed, at least initially, by discussions about the future of the Affordable Care Act.
+The panelists agreed that while prescription drug pricing will remain a concern for the Trump administration, it is likely to be overshadowed, at least initially, by discussions about the future of the Affordable Care Act.
 Some panelists stated that the expected reauthorization of the Prescription Drug User Fee Act, and other related laws, could serve as a vehicle for some drug pricing provisions to make their way through the Capitol Hill.
 And with drug costs straining state budgets, panelists suggested that the potential for action around drug pricing at the state level will remain high.

 Value is Personal